 Training

-IAP2 Certificate in Engagement
+IAP2 Australasia Certificate in Engagement

 This course offers government, local government, private sector and practitioners genuinely helpful tools to make consultation easier.
 It offers a carefully researched and clearly defined process for thinking about, planning and conducting community consultation programmes and activities.
 It provides participants with a broad-based learning experience covering all the concepts required by those who seek to engage communities in decisions that affect them.